percona/k8spxc-docs/docs/scaling.md

 storage supplied by the administrator, and a PersistentVolumeClaim (PVC), a request for storage from a user.
-In Kubernetes v1.11 the feature was added to allow a user to increase the size of an existing PVC object.
+In Kubernetes v1.11 the feature was added to allow a user to increase the size of an existing PVC object (considered stable since Kubernetes v1.24).
 The user cannot shrink the size of an existing PVC object.

+#### Automatic scaling

+The Operator allows to scale Percona XtraDB Cluster storage automatically since version 1.14.0.

+!!! warning

+     Automatic storage scaling by the Operator is in a technical preview stage and is not recommended for production environments!

+You can expand storage by changing the value of the `pxc.volumeSpec.persistentVolumeClaim.resources.requests.storage` in the Custom Resource, e.g. by editing and applying the `deploy/cr.yaml` file:

+    ``` {.text .no-copy}
+    spec:
+      ...
+      pxc:
+        ...
+        volumeSpec:
+          persistentVolumeClaim:
+            resources:
+              requests:
+                storage: <NEW STORAGE SIZE>
+        ...
+    ```

+    Apply changes as usual:

+    ``` {.bash data-prompt="$" }
+    $ kubectl apply -f cr.yaml
+    ```

-#### Volume Expansion capability
+#### Manual scaling with Volume Expansion capability

 Certain volume types support PVCs expansion (exact details about PVCs and the supported volume types can be found in [Kubernetes